Ghana sends in army to enforce mining ban near rivers and lakes

 Pollution from mining has contaminated water sources across the country with mercury and heavy metals, raising the costs of water treatment and limiting access to drinking water, according to Ghana's water utility agency.

-Ghana is one of Africa’s largest gold producers, with gold products accounting for just under half its export revenues.
-Several of the world’s top mining firms, including Newmont, Kinross, and Anglogold Ashanti, operate gold mines there.
+Ghana is one of Africa's largest gold producers, with gold products accounting for just under half its export revenues.
+Several of the world's top mining firms, including Newmont (NEM.N), Kinross (K.TO), and Anglogold Ashanti (ANGJ.J), operate gold mines there.

 But more than 35% of the country's gold is unearthed by small-scale and informal miners, the majority of whom operate illegally, according to the finance ministry.